-Digestive Conditions and Treatments at Physicians Now Urgent Care in Rockville, MD
+Digestive Conditions and Treatments at Physicians Now Urgent Care and Walk-In Clinic in Rockville, MD

 Your stomach, intestines, esophagus, and other digestive organs are responsible for digesting food, absorbing nutrients, and eliminating solid waste from the body.
 Digestive conditions cause bothersome symptoms and make it harder to get the nutrients you need from your food.
-If you experience diarrhea, abdominal pain, nausea and vomiting or other symptoms, visit our urgent care clinic to get the personalized attention you deserve.
+If you experience diarrhea, abdominal pain, nausea, vomiting, or other symptoms, visit our urgent care clinic to get the personalized attention you deserve.

 Nearly one million Americans are diagnosed with gallstones each year.
 These stones are made of bile salts, cholesterol, and other substances.
 If a gallstone becomes lodged in your bile duct, you might experience an attack of severe pain under your right shoulder, between your shoulder blades, or in your upper abdomen.
 If you experience pain that lasts more than five hours, or you have a severe stomach ache accompanied by vomiting and fever, seek medical attention.